Elam arrives at his new assignment

 Bender frowned.
 "Really, Mr. Vandreren?
 Aren't you interested in the Torrances' experiences?
 He and his spouse have been here for nearly six years, after all.
 I've seen your briefing.
 It's not like it was...comprehensive."

-Elam adjusted his seatbelt again and avoided looking at Bender.
+Elam shrugged and avoided looking at Bender.
 "It told me what I needed to know.
 I'll have this place to myself for the next ten years, right?"

 Bender nodded.
 "Mostly right.
 But you won't be totally alone.
 There's the AI, of course, and the occasional ship that uses the port facilities.
 Plus, there will be the official quarterly inspections by the Margrave's representatives, to make sure you're still alive and in residence.
 That's the whole point, of course: to maintain the Syndicate's title to the system.
 Any break in human residency, and ownership of the planet reverts to the Imperium."